Alberic II of Spoleto: Death and legacy

+Alberic's son Octavian was appointed pope in 955 and took the pontifical name of Pope John XII.

-Alberic died in Rome in 954, with the a death date of 31 August 954 being listed for Albericus consul Romanorum at one of his family's monastic foundations.
+Alberic died in Rome in 954, with a death date of 31 August 954 being listed for Albericus consul Romanorum at one of his family's monastic foundations.
 Before his death, Alberic had the aristocracy of Rome promise to appoint his son as the next pope.
 Pope Agapetus II died in 955 and was succeeded by Octavian, who took the pontifical name of Pope John XII.
-This agreement was in violation of a decree by Pope Symmachus from 499 prohibiting agreements about a pope's successor while the current pope is still alive.
+This agreement was in violation of a decree by Pope Symmachus from 499 prohibiting agreements about a pope's successor while the current pope was still alive.
 Otto the Great, who was denied a coronation in 951, was crowned as Holy Roman Emperor by John XII in 962; this line of emperors continued until the dissolution of the Holy Roman Empire in 1806.
 John XII died in 964.

 Popes Benedict VII, Benedict VIII, John XIX, Benedict IX, and antipopes Benedict X and Victor IV were descended from or related to Alberic and Alda.
 Alberic was either the father or grandfather of Gregory I, Count of Tusculum.
 Alberic's title senator omnium Romanorum was later used by Crescentius the Younger in 988.